HeliosConnect/Documentation/docs/contributors/Collabathon/1-Introduction.md

 ![Collaboration whiteboard](./assets/board.png)

-## How We Are Building.
+## How We Are Building

 The Collabathon team has quickly found their rhythm.
 After an initial sync-up, everyone identified their roles and began working on their respective tasks.
 The development team, consisting of [Philippe](http://www.x.com/phybyte), [Patrick](http://www.x.com/0xdefser), [Micha](http://www.x.com/michavie_), [Davide](http://www.x.com/marinov_js), [Sonia](http://www.x.com/soniasinglas), and [Nicolae](http://www.x.com/mogagenicolae), has been hard at work on the back-end, front-end, and supporting documentation.
 Each member brings a unique set of skills to the table, and together they are making significant progress on the technical aspects of the project.

 You can follow their progress through the [Helios Collabathon Github Organization](https://github.com/Helios-Collabathon)